 In response to the changing political climate in the region, the World Bank Group developed a new framework for engagement in 2012.
 Building on the demands of the Arab Spring and the reforms underway, the new framework is based on four main pillars: Creating Jobs; Strengthening Governance; Increasing Social and Economic Inclusion; and Accelerating Sustainable Growth.
 These are complemented by cross-cutting themes of Gender, Regional Integration, and fosteringa Competitive Private Sector.
-Given the challenges facing MENA, the Bank is emphasizing scaling up its support – be it in the form of finance, knowledge, or its power for convening.
-This will involve a focus on partnership with Arab partners, traditional donors, the UN, and the IMF.
+Given the challenges facing MENA, the Bank is emphasizing scaling up its support – be it in the form of finance, knowledge, or its power for convening – to be done in partnership with Arab Funds, traditional donors, the UN, and the IMF.
 Given the development imperative to create more and better jobs in the region, the Bank (including IFC and MIGA) will invest in transformational engagements that unlock the investment climate and private sector potential.
 The Bank has also committed to mainstreaming citizen engagement and collaboration with civil society.
 Finally, given the fragility in MENA, the Bank will step up its efforts to not only support reconstruction efforts, but establish mechanisms to foster resilience at both the local level (e.g. by creating efficient service delivery) and national level (e.g. by building effective and accountable institutions) in countries affected by conflict in the region.

 Transport: Over 2.6 million rural Moroccans have benefited from enhanced access to all-weather roads, and 425,000 people have gained year-round access to centers of economic activity and public services in Yemen.

-Health: Medically-assisted deliveries in Djibouti reached 87% in 2012, compared to 40% in 2002, and the proportion of children vaccinated before 12 months, increased from 45 percent in 2002 to 93 percent in 2012.
-About 4.3 million Yemeni were vaccinated against polio and 9.6 million were treated for Schistosomiasis.
+Health: Medically-assisted deliveries in Djibouti reached 87 percent in 2012, compared to 40 percent in 2002, and the proportion of children vaccinated before 12 months, increased from 45 percent in 2002 to 93 percent in 2012.
+About 4.3 million Yemenis were vaccinated against polio and 9.6 million were treated for Schistosomiasis.

 The World Bank Group has stepped up its partnerships with bilateral and multilateral donors, regional development banks, Islamic financial institutions and emerging country donors.
 Less traditional partnerships are just as crucial: one of the sharp lessons of the recent political awakening has been the urgent need to reach out more consistently and consult across a wide spectrum of society, including civil society, academics, NGOs, and the private sector.